R-Torrent/42Barcelona-Projects/42-cursus/common-core-rank01/Born2beroot/project.md

 > `Defaults	requiretty`
 - `requiretty` will only allow **sudo** commands coming out of a real tty terminal, not something like, say, a **cron** script (which we shall shortly prepare).
 > `Defaults	secure_path="/usr/local/sbin:/usr/local/bin:/usr/sbin:/usr/bin:/sbin:/bin"`
 - Note that the example path in the document includes a `/snap/bin`.
-However, we don't have any **snap** application packaged in our machine.
+However, we don't have any **snap** applications packaged in our machine.

 `Defaults	passwd_tries=3` is unnecessary as the default before **sudo** logs a failure and exits is already three attempts.